FDA Finds Deadly Belladonna in Teething Products

 They’re made by Standard Homeopathic Company in Los Angeles.

 Belladonna is an extract of the deadly nightshade plant.
-It has hallucinogenic qualities but is highly toxic in large amounts.
+It has hallucinogenic qualities and is is toxic in large amounts.

 “The body’s response to belladonna in children under 2 years of age is unpredictable and puts them at unnecessary risk,” said Dr. Janet Woodcock, director of the FDA’s Center for Drug Evaluation and Research.
 “We recommend that parents and caregivers not give these homeopathic teething tablets to children and seek advice from their health care professional for safe alternatives.”